top of page

 I have worked with numerous children, including those as young as seven years old, where simply helping them understand the impact of social media and devices on their brains has been transformative.
 When children are taught, in an age-appropriate way, about dopamine, stimulation, and why their brain finds phones so compelling, something important happens: shame reduces, curiosity increases, and choice becomes possible.

+Many children are relieved to discover that the pull of their phone is not a personal failure, but a biological response.
 As a result of this work, I have supported a number of children who now voluntarily hand their phones to their parents at night, without confrontation or power struggles.
 Not because they are being controlled, but because they understand that their brain needs rest and that temptation is harder to manage when they are tired or dysregulated.

 This shift does not come from punishment or bans.
 It comes from: